All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I be worried about mild stomach pain on Wegovy?

 Mild nausea and stomach discomfort are common GLP-1 side effects and are usually not pancreatitis.
-However, if your pain is severe, persistent, located in the upper abdomen, radiates to your back, or comes with vomiting and fever, seek medical attention immediately to rule out pancreatitis.
+But if your pain is severe, persistent, located in the upper abdomen, radiates to your back, or comes with vomiting and fever, seek medical attention immediately to rule out pancreatitis.

-This article is for informational purposes only and does not constitute medical advice.
+This article is for informational purposes only and doesn't constitute medical advice.
 Always consult your healthcare provider before making changes to your medication regimen.

 Related Articles